wyattgill9/Awesome-Ghostty/README.md

 You can support me as well as some of the developers financially at the following:
 * Fearless Geek Media - Awesome Ghostty -- [Kofi](https://ko-fi.com/fearlessgeekmedia) | [Fearless Geek Shop on Spring](https://fearlessgeekmedia.creator-spring.com/)
 * dobicinaitis - snap package -- [Sponsor on Github](https://github.com/sponsors/dobicinaitis)

+This list will be updated as commits come in or I find financial support links for the above projects.
+At this time, I'm not aware of a way to support Mitchell Hashimato, the developer of Ghostty.

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].